OnDeck Review 2020: Good for Established Businesses, Better for Repeat Customers

 By now you know whether or not you can and should apply for a loan with OnDeck.
 But what kinds of financing can you even get from OnDeck?

-Well, unlike some OnDeck competitors that offer dozens of business financing options, OnDeck keeps it simple: it offers term loans (both a short-term and a long-term version) and a business line of credit.
+Well, unlike some OnDeck competitors that offer dozens of business financing options, OnDeck keeps it simple: it offers term loans and a business line of credit.

-OnDeck’s line of credit has weekly repayment, while its term loans have both daily and weekly repayment options.
+OnDeck’s line of credit has a weekly repayment schedule, while its term loans have both daily and weekly repayment options.
 Keep in mind that OnDeck requires automatic ACH payments on its loans, so you’ll be making loan payments whether you want to or not.

-Both term loans have an origination fee of up to 5% of your loan principal.
+Term loans from OnDeck have an origination fee of up to 5% of your loan principal.
 Like we mentioned earlier, repeat borrowers tend to get lower origination fees (all the way down to 0%), so your second OnDeck loan will be a better deal than your first.

 As far as fees go, OnDeck’s business line of credit has a monthly maintenance fee of $20.
 (Bummer.)
 But if you withdraw $5,000 or more within the first five days of opening your line of credit, OnDeck waives that maintenance fee for six months.
 While we don’t recommend withdrawing thousands of dollars just to save $120 over six months, the waived fee is a nice perk if you have a big up-front expense to take care of.